 “I am music” was one of April’s first proclamations as a very young child and it holds true to this day.
 Since singing her first notes as a four-year-old, inspired by none other than the Disney Princess movies, her journey toward growing as a musician began.
 In fact, April has spent the majority of her life performing and competing in the arts.

-After undergoing a musical transition into jazz and discovering a deep passion for it following her freshman year, she began to perform regionally with various small jazz groups throughout Bloomington, IN, the greater Indianapolis area, Illinois and Ohio.
-She also was the lead singer in the professional Rock/Funk/R&B Band, “The Fanatics”, which toured regionally throughout southern and Central Indiana.
-In addition, April was the director of the Vocal Jazz Ensemble, ResoluSHion, within the Grammy-nominated show choir, The Singing Hoosiers.
+April began her musical transition into jazz after discovering a deep passion for it following her freshman year at Indiana University.
+April soon after became the director of the Vocal Jazz Ensemble, ResoluSHion, within the Grammy-nominated show choir, The Singing Hoosiers.
 During her final semester at IU, April was the vocalist in the Du Vido Septet, a Brazilian Jazz Ensemble led by Brazilian composer, arranger and pianist, Guilherme Ribeiro.
 The group was chosen as one of three finalists within the famed Detroit Jazz Festival’s Collegiate Combo Competition.
 In the spring of 2020, April graduated with her undergraduate degree in Jazz Studies (Voice).